robert/robert.github.com/_posts/2019-12-28-pfab6-real-world-debugging-practice.md

 If at any point you aren't able to come up with a new hypothesis ("what do you think is wrong?"
 "I literally have no idea"), add print-statements all over your code in order to better understand what is going on inside it.
 Form micro-hypotheses about how you think the internals of your code are working ("I believe that at this point in the code `first_name` should be `Robert`).
 Prove or disprove these hypotheses ("huh, it's actually `obert`").
 Use this new knowledge to form hypotheses about the larger problems you are seeing ("ohhh I bet I'm accidentally chopping off the first character of every input, which would explain why I can't find my users in my database").
 Prove or disprove them and repeat as above.

 We'll talk in much more detail about scientific debugging in future PFABs, including examples and common patterns.
+[Here's something][sci-debug] I wrote about it a few years ago.
 But for now, here are today's bugs.

 ## The bugs